-This second edition cancels and replaces the first edition (ISO 18589-4:2009), which has been technically revised.
+This second edition cancels and replaces the first edition (ISO 18589-6:2009), which has been technically revised.

-The main change compared to the previous edition are as follows:
+The main change compared to the previous edition is as follows:

-- The introduction has been reviewed accordingly to the generic introduction adopted for the standards published on the radioactivity measurement in the environment. - Reference in the text to ISO 18589-2 has been made mandatory.
+- The introduction has been reviewed accordingly to the generic introduction adopted for the standards published on the radioactivity measurement in the environment.